Maddy Osman avatar

 There are two reasons why WordPress creates these image sizes.
 Firstly, you don’t have to manually adjust the size of the images.
 Secondly, it ensures that the right image size is selected for different places on your website.

 For example, WordPress displays the thumbnail images in a blog post list in a sidebar or a footer widget.
 However, an image that is to appear in the header area or in the post itself must be larger.
-Therefore, WordPress selects one of the larger image sizes to ensure that the image is clearly visible.
+WordPress therefore selects one of the larger image sizes to ensure that the image can be clearly recognised.

 How to change and edit the size of images in WordPress